-Then came the internet, my pain was manageable then, mostly rearing its head in the form of sciatica and numb toes.
+Then came the internet.
+My pain was manageable then, mostly rearing its head in the form of sciatica and numb toes.
 I sat in front of my screen and knew a freedom I’d never felt before.
 The ability to talk to people I didn’t know, without fear.
-I could be the ‘me’ I was with people I knew and shut it off when exhausted.
+I could be the ‘me’ I was with people I knew and shut it off when I was exhausted.
 The introvert sometimes craves the life of an extrovert, but it does sap every ounce of energy out of you.
-After a few years of pouring all of myself out on the web, I left the online communities for about three years, though I kept up with a few select friends whom I cherish.
+After a few years of pouring all of myself out on the web, I left the online communities for about three years, though I kept up with a few select friends, whom I cherish.

 On occasion, the story would even invade my dreams and I could watch the entire tale from beginning to end as if it were a Hollywood production, a cinematic feat of the highest order.
 I can only assume that I was blessed with this not because I have such talent, but because if I was given that much fodder, surely I could put enough of it on paper to convey the best parts.

-One year ago, for NaNoWriMo camp, after helping people edit their writing for two years, I decided to put the story that had been going on in my head for years to paper.
-It took a little over a month to put 83,000 words down.
+One year ago, in 2014, for NaNoWriMo camp, after helping people edit their writing for two years, I decided to put the story that had been going on in my head for years to paper.
+It took a little over a month to put 83,000 words to paper.
 It has taken almost a year to edit it into something worth reading but the dreams and scenes of that life finally stopped when I typed them into Word.
 I have submitted it to a few agents and it isn’t quite ready yet, but it is close.
-I am excited to share it with you though I know, realistically, it could be quite some time before it sees print.
+I’m excited to share it with you, though I know, realistically, it could be quite some time before it sees print.

 Though I enjoy my little worlds and my favorite imaginary friends, I am looking forward to a time when I can live a real life, not just from the sidelines and not only in my mind.
 I am hopeful and prayerful of a solution to my situation but am mindful to ask that He continue to give me ideas and random scenes from the lives of people who only exist because I am to share them.
 Of all the forms of communication I have participated in, writing has become the most pleasurable, relaxing, emotional, and sometimes agonizing that I’ve experienced.
 This is why I write.